wbamberg/idl-reference/docs/nsIEditor.md

 No checking is done to see if aAttribute is a legal attribute of the node,
 or if aValue is a legal value of aAttribute.

-@param aElement    the content element to operate on
-@param aAttribute  the string representation of the attribute to set
-@param aValue      the value to set aAttribute to

 #### Parameters ####